buildshift-dev/tf-tutorial/README.md

 # Follow the README.md in that folder
 ```

-### Option 3: Do Both (Full Learning Experience)
+### Option 3: Do All Three (Full Learning Experience)
 1. Complete `quick-tf-intro` first to learn fundamentals
 2. Then explore `sample-tf-project` to see production patterns
+3. Finally, try `sample-tf-state-lock` to learn remote state management
-3. Compare the approaches to understand when to use each
+4. Compare all approaches to understand when to use each

 ## 📋 Repository Structure

 ```
 tf-tutorial/
 ├── README.md                        # This file - start here
+├── INSTRUCTIONS-IAM-ROLE-SETUP.md   # IAM role creation (required for all tutorials) ├── INSTRUCTIONS-STATE-MGMT-SIMPLE.md # S3 + DynamoDB backend setup (for state-lock tutorial)
+├── terraform-state-simple.yaml     # CloudFormation template for state backend
+├── iam-role-cloudformation.yaml    # CloudFormation template for IAM role
 ├── setup-cloud9.sh                 # Basic setup script for Cloud9 environment
 ├── setup-cloud9-plus.sh            # Enhanced setup with Docker, .NET, SAM CLI, CDK, Spark ├── load-aws-creds.sh               # Load AWS credentials from file │
 ├── quick-tf-intro/             # 🚀 Beginner Tutorial
 │   ├── README.md               # Complete beginner guide